audioxide/data/data/posts/20160120-reviews-weezer-the-blue-album.md

   weird, yet strangely glamorous, which in itself brought a warming message;
   they showed us that it was cool to be uncool.
 week: 37
+blurb: The Blue Album is simple, but immensely enjoyable, and happens to be one of the most iconic albums of the '90s.
+Weezer were unapologetically weird, yet strangely glamorous, which in itself brought a warming message; they showed us that it was cool to be uncool.
 ---
 author: ANDRÉ
 review: A key part of what makes Weezer’s early albums so enjoyable is the sheer